elugens/hello-javascript/docs/additional-questions/web-components/web-components.md

 ---
-title: Orbital Height
+title: Web Components
 sidebar_position: 1
 ---

-# Orbital Height
+# Web Components

-**Web Components: Orbital Height**
+**Web Components: Web Components**

 <head>
-  <title>Orbital Height - JavaScript Interview Questions & Answers</title>
+  <title>Web Components - JavaScript Interview Questions & Answers</title>
   <meta charSet="utf-8" />
 </head>

 ### What is a well-known rule for developing complex software?

 **Interview Answer:** The well-known rule for developing complex software is do not make complex software.
-If something becomes complex, then split it into simpler parts and connect it in the most obvious way.
+If something becomes complex, then split it into simpler parts (Web Components) and connect it in the most obvious way.
 A good architect is the one who can make the complex simple.

 Source: <https://javascript.info/webcomponents-intro#component-architecture>